d71chang/-stat133-hws-fall17/post02/post02-deborah-chang.md

     ## [1] 75

-1.  dnorm(x, mean, sd): This function calculates the value of the normal approxmation formula.
+1.  dnorm(x, mean, sd): This function calculates the value of the normal approximation formula.
 Effective for graphing the normal curve.

 Arguments: x: numeric value mean: the average sd: standard deviation

 Let's graph our data using the normal approximation: